-All MAPL students at all levels should consult Dr. Jon Pahl (jpahl@ltsp.edu) as to appropriate courses to take.
-However, the standard sequence of courses for the first-year, full-time MAPL student, displayed in the degree requirements summary in Appendix C, is as follows:
+All MAPL students at all levels should be sure to review the Logistical Guidelines for MAPL Students, found on the Forms and Resources web page (LTSP home page > Academics > Registrar > Forms and Resources).
+Consult Dr. Jon Pahl (jpahl@ltsp.edu) for additional advice as to appropriate courses to take.
+However, the standard sequence of courses for the full-time MAPL student is displayed in the degree requirements summary in Appendix C. For most full-time students in 2015-16 the recommended selections are as follows: